Retirement and aged care amendments package

 |18 June-21 September 2018||

-Public consultation including an opportunity to have your say on the draft amendments package.
+Public consultation including an opportunity for community submissions on the draft amendments package.

 Download a copy of the public notice: Notice of proposal to amend Brisbane City Plan 2014 (Word - 103kb).